SamBailey6194/pointless_impressions/docs/markdowns/DEVELOPMENT.md

 ## Environment Setup

-1. Copy the environment template
+1. Ensure you create a local venv to be able to manage the requirements.txt and install the requirements.txt into your venv.

     ```bash
+    python -m venv .venv
+    source .venv/bin/activate  # Linux/Mac
+    .venv\Scripts\activate     # Windows
+    pip install -r requirements.txt
+    ```

+    If python or pip don't work ensure you can run this as:

+    ```bash
+    python3 -m venv .venv
+    source .venv/bin/activate  # Linux/Mac
+    .venv\Scripts\activate     # Windows
+    pip3 install -r requirements.txt
+    ```

+2. Copy the environment template

+    ```bash
     cp .env.example .env.dev
     ```

-2. Update the .env.dev with the credentials, secret key and database settings
+3. Update the .env.dev with the credentials, secret key and database settings

     ### Example
     DJANGO_SECRET_KEY="your_generated_secret_key"